Information for Assistants

 All organizational matters are handled via the Webtool.
 You can log in with your nETHZ credentials.

-Slides of Intro-Meeting for TAs supervising students of D-PHYS from Sept 2022
+Slides of Intro-Meeting for TAs supervising students of D-PHYS (Sept 2023)

-Introduction for Assistants supervising students of D-HEST, D-ERDW & D-MAVT from Sept 2022
+Introduction for Assistants supervising students of D-HEST, D-ERDW & D-MAVT (Sept 2023)

 Suggestion how to organize remote lab classes (by C. Decaroli)